-Every athlete for crying out loud, it's probably taken him three years to do all these profiles on these athletes and all the horrible things they've had to overcome, every one of them.
+When I was going through the whole business about how the whole thing's been chick-ified, what with all these stories of strife and turmoil, every athlete for crying out loud, it's probably taken him three years to do all these profiles on these athletes and all the horrible things they've had to overcome, every one of them.

-There's something else about these games that's different in the past than the past, and that the chicken of all this, I am convinced, ladies and gentlemen, that they've got a bunch of female directors and camera people now at NBC because during the uh the uh events featuring female competitors, we're not getting the same camera angles that we used to always get.
+I am convinced, ladies and gentlemen, that they've got a bunch of female directors and camera people now at NBC because during the events featuring female competitors, we're not getting the same camera angles that we used to always get.

-We're getting boring, uninteresting camera angles, and when there is an interesting shot that you might say, ooh, they pull away from it or they widen the shot or whatever, they take it away from you.
+And when there is an interesting shot that you might say, whoo, they pull away from it or they widen the shot or whatever, they take it away from you.

-There's nothing to chick directors, they probably don't even put the chick directors on that event.
+They probably don't even put the chick directors on that event.

-Otherwise, there would be camera problems, and we wouldn't see it at all.
+Otherwise, there would be camera problems and we wouldn't see it at all.

-Vitamin D deficiency has been linked to uh 26% greater risk of death in men and women, according to a study published yesterday that appears to confirm the importance of vitamin D. Researchers from the Johns Hopkins University School of Medicine in Baltimore studied 13,000
+Vitamin D deficiency has been linked to a 26% greater risk of death in men and women, according to a study published yesterday that appears to confirm the importance of vitamin D. Researchers from the Johns Hopkins University School of Medicine in Baltimore studied 13,000 initially healthy men and women from 94 to 2,000 comparing the mortality rate.

-initially healthy men and women from 94 to 2000, comparing the mortality rate, and they found that uh of the 1,800 people who died by December 31st, 2000, 700 from cardiovascular disease, 400 were deficient in vitamin D, which translated to a 26% increased risk of death.
+And they found that of the 1,800 people who died by December 31st, 2000, 700 from cardiovascular disease, 400 were deficient in vitamin D, which translated to a 26% increased risk of death.

 Now, do you happen to know what one of the primary sources of vitamin D is?

-Yeah, milk, but I mean that's for kids.
+Yeah, milk, but I mean, that's for kids.

-Don, do you know what it is?
+Dawn, you know what it is?

 Jim, you know what it is?